madhava-aasam/rotate-identical-table/README.md

 ### Completeness

 #### Does it handle all the cases, including differing numbers of rows and columns,bigger and smaller tables, error cases you might come up with?
-    Yes
+    It handles all the cases, including differing numbers of rows and columns,bigger and smaller tables.
+But error cases such as invalid input are not handled.
 #### For the cases you are handling, are you handling them correctly?
     Yes
 #### How do you know this?
-    I have tested with different input data and also ran unit tests
+    I have tested with different input data and also ran unit tests (included in the repo).
 #### Did you test against sample data?
 If so, please include it alongside your code.
     Yes, included test data in unit tests.
 Also you can find test data below.
 ##### Input